getneko/getneko-doc/docs/server/README.md

-Getneko use The GNU General Public License v3.0 to open the source, Please follow the open source license.
+Getneko is open-source under the GNU General Public License v3.0.
+Please comply with the open-source license.

 Official group member(Listed in alphabetical order):
 akuan